 Diverse New Hires measures the percentage of diverse new hires each year.
-Since 2010, the district’s diversity has gradually increased and reached a high of 33.8% in 2016.
-During the same time period, the percentage of diverse new hires at Harper has fluctuated.
-The 2016 diverse new hires rate is 26.15%.
+The district’s diversity has gradually increased in recent years, reaching a high of 34.8% in 2017.
+The percentage of diverse new hires at Harper has also increased, and in FY2018, surpassed the district diversity for the first time by reaching 35.2%.
+This percentage represents 32 diverse new hires out of 91 new hires overall.

 Underrepresented Employee Separations measures the percentage of underrepresented employees who separate from the College through voluntary resignation.
-The 2016 voluntary separation rate of underrepresented employees increased to 16.78%, and was above the overall employee separation rate of 9.4%.
+The FY2018 voluntary separation rate of underrepresented employees decreased to 11.0% but remained above the overall employee separation rate of 5.9%.

 There is a relatively small number of employees voluntarily resigning from the College each year.
-For example, 65 employees voluntarily resigned in FY2016.
-These smaller annual numbers lead to increased variability in results from year to year.
-In three of the last five years, the underrepresented employee separation rate was lower than the overall employee separation rate.
+For example, xx employees voluntarily resigned in FY2018, xx of whom were diverse employees.
+These small annual numbers lead to increased variability in results from year to year.
+In four of the last five years, the underrepresented employee separation rate was higher than the overall employee separation rate.